aburd/pong-game/README.md

 This project assumes you have gulp installed globally.

-1. git clone
+1. Run 'git clone', then cd into that dir
-2. npm install
+2. Run 'npm install'
-3. gulp
+3. Run 'gulp typescript'
-4. npm start
+4. Run 'npm start'
 5. Open browser to localhost:3000

 ## Controls